-We're All Equal Here: Feminist Ethics and The Mandalorian (in press)
+We're All Equal Here: Women of the The Mandalorian

 ETC Press / Carnegie Mellon University

 This chapter analyzes four women characters of The Mandalorian series applying feminist ethics as an analytic framework.
-By closely examining how The Armorer, Bo Katan, Fennec Shand, and Cara Dune’s characters are constructed, the agency they are given, and the motivations behind their choices, this paper aims to present a more in-depth holistic perspective of how gender and power intersect in The Mandalorian.
+By closely examining how The Armorer, Bo Katan, Fennec Shand, and Cara Dune’s characters are constructed, the agency they are given, and the motivations behind their choices, the chapter aims to present a more in-depth holistic perspective of how gender and power intersect in The Mandalorian.

 Disinformation detox: teaching and learning about mis-and disinformation using social-technical systems research perspectives